 The ANWB introduced the ANWB Onderweg app back in 2012, meant as an extra service for its 4.5 million members.
 With the app users can, among other things, get the fastest route to their destination, find parking spots and gas stations and get notifications when there is a traffic jam on their route.

-My proposal for the new structure of the app.
+Proposal for the new structure of the app.

 Old (left) vs. new (right): with a new structure, larger buttons and more focus on the primary sections of the app, the app is clearer and easier to use.